What is Social Policy?

 National surveys show that social policy graduates have a very good record of finding work in the public, voluntary and private sectors.
-Careers for which a social policy degree is particularly relevant include management or policy work in central and local government; in key service sectors such as the penal system, education, health and sports and leisure; voluntary and non-governmental organizations, and retail management.
-Read about what former social policy students went on to do after courses at two universities:
+Careers for which a social policy degree is particularly relevant include management or policy work in central and local government; in key service sectors such as the penal system, education, health and sports and leisure; voluntary and non-governmental organisations, and retail management.